sankhaMukherjee/colaboration/Readme.md

  - [Win32](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86.zip)
  - [Win64](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86_64.zip)

 Install these in a convinient location within your folder structure, and use this file for the training etc. Modify the Unity environment to point to this file.

+You are highly encouraged to use a GPU for training.
+This installs both Tensorflow and PyTorch.
+This program assumes that you are able to use th GPU.

 ## 2. Installing